syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ### sendBackward Command

 The 'sendBackward' command visually moves the selected element behind the underlying element.
-The following code illustrates how to execute sendBackward command.
+The following code illustrates how to execute the sendBackward command.

 {% highlight js %}

-//send backward
+//Sends backward
 diagram.sendBackward();

 {% endhighlight %}